Hamdi-Almahfali/MobSlayer/README.md

 - Multiple tower types with unique abilities
 - Different enemy types with varying behaviors
 - Upgradable towers and abilities
-- Diverse levels with increasing difficulty
+- Diverse levels with increasing wave difficulty
-- Rich graphics and sound effects
+- Pixel-art graphics with 8bit music

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.